vorner/rust-presentations/lockfree-non-gc.md

 1. Remove the node from the data structure.
 2. Stash it for later.
-  - And make a not which threads are *active*.
+  - And make a note which threads are *active*.
 3. Do something else in between.
 4. Once all the active threads make enough progress, free it.
   - They stop using any pointers into the data structure.